cetmix/cetmix-tower/cetmix_tower_server_queue/readme/DESCRIPTION.md

-This module allow to execute commands and flight plans asynchronously using the [OCA](http://odoo-community.org) [queue_job](https://github.com/OCA/queue/tree/16.0/queue_job) module.
+This module implements asynchronous task execution for [Cetmix Tower](https://cetmix.com/tower).

+It requires the [queue_job](https://github.com/OCA/queue/queue_job) module to be installed and configured in the Odoo instance.

+Please refer to the [official documentation](https://cetmix.com/tower) for detailed information.